 There are also challenges and threats.
 Ninety percent of businesses have reported an increase in cyberattacks this year due to companies failing to apply stringent remote work standards or neglecting to adapt work processes.
 Reports have also identified a surge in cloud breaches, surpassing phishing as the most frequent type of attack.
 These attacks have forced IT leaders to make security a top priority.
 The workplace transition and increased security risks are tricky enough, but enterprises are also reevaluating the tools they need to compete at the speed of business.

 Collaborative work management (CWM) enables teams to streamline processes and centralize their work tools to enhance productivity and collaboration.
-In addition, these platforms have enterprise-grade security built in, and include enhanced features such as two-factor authentication and unique permissions.
+In addition, these remote collaboration tools have enterprise-grade security built in, and include enhanced features such as two-factor authentication and unique permissions.
 By adopting a collaborative management platform, enterprises can take total control of their security while benefiting from a secure system that champions remote work, digital processes, and streamlined workflows.

 Centralizing systems to reduce risk

 Collaborative work management provides a consolidated space where all processes, projects, and work streams are managed, and all supporting tools integrated within that space.
 You and your team can access a centralized digital workspace with less clutter and room for error.
 You can work more effectively and be confident that you have full visibility and transparency of all projects.

 Unifying disparate systems and work methods produces a more secure work environment.
 With a centralized system to manage company data, a more focused approach to enhancing security operations will emerge.
 You can consistently monitor your systems, identify any weaknesses, and improve your security infrastructure.

 Securing your data